Healthy Chocolate Zucchini Bread

 • Preheat the oven to 350°F (180°C).
 Grease and line a loaf pan and set aside.

 • Add the oats, baking soda, salt, cocoa powder, banana, zucchini, maple syrup, eggs, and milk to a blender or food processor.
-Blend until a very smooth batter remains.
+Blend until no visible oat flakes or green zucchini streaks remain.
+The batter will be thinner than a typical quick bread batter, almost pourable like a thick smoothie.
 Fold through the chocolate chips.

 • Transfer the batter into the lined pan.
 Add extra chocolate chips on top.

-• Bake for 35-40 minutes, or until a toothpick comes out mostly clean (a few moist crumbs is great).
+• Bake for 35-40 minutes, or until a toothpick comes out mostly clean (a few moist crumbs are great).

-• Remove the bread from the oven and let cool completely, before slicing.
+• Remove the bread from the oven and let it cool completely before slicing.
+The bread will feel soft when warm Burt firms up as it cools.

 Notes